Pbarnett/github-link-up-buddy/DUFFEL_IMPLEMENTATION_PLAN_v1_original.md

-# Parker Flight: Duffel Integration Implementation Plan (v2)
+# Parker Flight: Duffel Integration Implementation Plan

-## Major Changes from v1
-- **Fixed Payment Architecture:** Removed separate payment service - payments integrated into order creation
-- **Corrected Data Models:** Updated TypeScript interfaces to match actual Duffel API responses
-- **Added Offer Expiration Handling:** Critical 5-20 minute offer lifecycle management
-- **Enhanced Webhook Events:** Added missing webhook types from API documentation
-- **Corrected Auto-Booking State Machine:** Aligned with Duffel's actual booking flow
-- **Updated Rate Limits:** Accurate API limits per endpoint type
-- **Added Identity Document Requirements:** Conditional passport collection logic

 ## Overview
-Based on comprehensive research and Duffel API documentation analysis, Parker Flight will integrate Duffel as the primary booking provider while maintaining Amadeus for flight search.
+Based on comprehensive research, Parker Flight will integrate Duffel as the primary booking provider while maintaining Amadeus for flight search.
 This plan outlines the complete technical implementation to achieve production-ready auto-booking with Duffel as Merchant of Record.

 ## Phase 1: Database & Schema Migration (Week 1)